Surgical Technologist Salary by State (2026)

 Why State Matters So Much for Surgical Tech Pay

-The gap between the highest and lowest paying states for surgical technologists is over $35,000 per year.
-Much of this gap reflects differences in regional cost of living, union density, state healthcare funding levels, and local supply and demand for scrub techs.
+The gap between the highest and lowest paying states is over $35,000 per year.
+Regional cost of living, union density, state healthcare funding, and local supply and demand all drive variation.
 States with high concentrations of Level I trauma centers and large academic medical systems tend to pay more.

-Alaska and Hawaii pay a premium partly due to geographic isolation and difficulty recruiting clinical staff.
-California salaries are elevated by strong union presence in many healthcare systems and a high overall wage floor.
+Alaska and Hawaii pay a geographic premium for difficulty recruiting clinical staff.
+California salaries are elevated by strong union presence (Kaiser, SEIU-UHW) and a high overall wage floor set by the minimum wage and healthcare worker pay laws.